A recent wave of arrests targeted journalists working for Kurdish media outlets

 Erol Onderoglu of Reporters Without Borders who himself stands accused of terror-related charges, said the law “rejects all the qualities of journalism and having a dissident identity.

 “I don’t believe the future is going to be that easy.
-If you have any thoughts concerning where and how to use Lawyer Turkey, you can call us at our own webpage. “
+If you beloved this article therefore you would like to obtain more info concerning Lawyer Turkey nicely visit our webpage. “

 Comments are closed.